welkincloud-io/slate/source/includes/_emails.md

 ## Update email

-Updating an email has some different behaviour, depending on email status.
+Updating an email could have different behaviour, depending on email status.

 1. When email was sent, and it has direction = OUT (user sent it to patient), it can have one of following status [ACCEPTED, DELIVERED, REJECTED, FAILED]